azuqua/cassanknex/README.md

 # CassanKnex

-An Apache Cassandra CQL query builder with support for the DataStax NodeJS driver, written in the spirit of [Knex](knexjs.org) for [CQL 3.1.x][cassandra-cql-3_1-ref-url].
+An Apache Cassandra CQL query builder with support for the DataStax NodeJS driver, written in the spirit of [Knex][knexjs-url] for [CQL 3.1.x][cassandra-cql-3_1-ref-url].

 ## Index